2022 Bronx apartment fire: Background

-The 19-story residential building Twin Parks North West, Site 4 contains a total of 120 apartments.
+The 19-story residential building Twin Parks North West, Site 4 contains 120 apartments.
 It is located on 333 East 181st Street near Tiebout Avenue.
 It is in the central Bronx, and part of the western segment of a "scatter-site" development project spanning the Fordham, Tremont and East Tremont neighborhoods.
 It was built in 1972 as part of a state program to provide affordable housing.
 Twin Parks won architectural awards and was widely hailed at the time as the "cutting edge of urban design", though it failed to live up to its initial promise.

 In 1977, the New York Daily News reported that Urban Development Corporation buildings, including the building that was the site of the 2022 fire, had inferior electrical wiring that could pose a fire hazard.
 The source of the problem was that under its mandate from the state, the UDC was not subject to building codes and other municipal regulations, and could issue its own certificates of occupancy.
 Inspectors with the Board of Fire Underwriters found "building violations of an electrical nature" at 333 East 181st Street, and another building at Twin Parks, along with other UDC properties.

 Twin Parks North West, Site 4, is currently owned and operated by a private partnership between LIHC Investment Group, Belveron Partners, and Camber Property Group, which purchased it along with other Bronx buildings in early 2020.
 Camber's co-founders include Rick Gropper, a housing adviser to Mayor Eric Adams.

 At the time of the 2022 fire, the building housed a large Muslim West African population, notably many immigrants from The Gambia, as well as smaller communities from Mali and Burkina Faso.
 Most of the Gambian and Gambian American residents of the building are from the same town of Allunhari (also spelled Allunhare), a community of approximately 5,500 people in the Upper River Division of The Gambia.
 Gambians from Allunhari began moving to the building around 1980.